All Products

 Note

 Take storage fees as an example.
-The OSS Pricing page specifies the unit price for storage fees in USD/GB/month, but pay-as-you-go fees are calculated on an hourly basis.
-The calculation is Actual resource usage × Hourly unit price.
-Therefore, to calculate the actual storage fees, you must convert the monthly unit price to an hourly unit price in USD/GB/hour.
-For example, if the unit price for Standard LRS is USD 0.0173/GB/month, the approximate hourly unit price is USD 0.000024/GB/hour (0.0173 ÷ 30 ÷ 24).
+Although the Object Storage Service pricing page lists the unit price for storage in USD/GB/month, pay-as-you-go billing is calculated by using the formula: Actual resource usage × Hourly unit price.
+Therefore, to calculate the actual storage fees, you must first convert the monthly unit price to an hourly unit price in USD/GB/hour.
+For example, the unit price for Standard (Locally Redundant Storage) is USD 0.0173/GB/month, and its hourly unit price is approximately USD 0.000024/GB/hour (0.0173 ÷ 30 ÷ 24).

 References